cppfw/prorab/wiki/TutorialBasicConcepts.md

 And that's it.
 This will invoke the same target on every subdirectory which has file named `makefile`.
 Note, that parallel build is still supported since it is a non-recursive technique.

-## Prorab definitions and input variables
+## Prorab macros and input variables

-Before invoking most of the **prorab** definitions one has to set some input variables for the definition.
+Before invoking most of the **prorab** macros one has to set some input variables for the macro.
 For example:

 ```